 Ulrich Boser is a Senior Fellow at American Progress, where he analyzes education, criminal justice, and other social policy issues.

 Boser’s study of education spending included the first-ever attempt to evaluate the productivity of almost every major school district in the country.
-He is also the author of the best-selling criminal justice book The Gardner Heist.
-Boser is currently working on a book called The Leap: The Science of Trust and Why It Matters and The Gardner Heist: The True Story of the World’s Largest Art Theft.
+He is also the author of two books, The Leap: The Science of Trust and Why It Matters and The Gardner Heist: The True Story of the World’s Largest Art Theft.
 He is currently working on a book about learning.

 Boser has served as a commentator for many media outlets, including CNN, National Public Radio, and The New York Times.
 He graduated with honors from Dartmouth College and lives in Washington, D.C., with his wife and two daughters.